 The late Hadi Soesastro was a co-founder of the Centre for Strategic and International Studies (CSIS) and an adjunct professor at the Australian National University.
 He also received an Honorary Doctor of Letters degree from the Australian National University in July 2009.
 Pak Hadi, as we call him, has long been one of the strongest supporters of ANU Indonesia Project.

-The fourth Hadi Soesastro Policy Forum (HSPF) was held on 1 June 2016 at CSIS in Jakarta.
-The 2016 Hadi Soesastro Lecture was delivered by Dr Chia Siow Yue from the Singapore Institute of International Affairs.
-Her presentation title was ASEAN’s economic directions and challenges and the pivotal role of Indonesia.
-The lecture was followed with a book launch and book discussion of the 2016 Indonesia Update book, Land and development in Indonesia: searching for the people’s sovereignty, edited by Kathryn Robinson and John McCarthy.
-The 2016 HSPF featured a special panel on the ASEAN Economic Community (AEC).
+The fourth Hadi Soesastro Policy Forum was held on 1 June 2016.
+Dr Chia Siow Yue from Singapore Institute of International Affairs presented the 2016 lecture titled ASEAN’s economic directions and challenges and the pivotal role of Indonesia.
+The lecture was followed by the launch of the 2016 Indonesia Update book Land and development in Indonesia: searching for the people’s sovereignty, edited by John McCarthy and Katherine Robinson.
+The 2016 forum also featured a special panel on the ASEAN Economic Community.

-The third Hadi Soesastro Policy Forumwas held on 10 June 2015 at CSIS in Jakarta.
-The 2015 Hadi Soesastro Lecture was delivered by Dr Stephen Grenville AO from The Lowy Institute for International Policy who presented the topic of the deepening of the Indonesian financial sector.
-It was followed by book lunch of the 2014 Update Book, The Yudhoyono presidency: Indonesia’s decade of stability and stagnation, edited by Edward Aspinall, Marcus Mietzner and Dirk Tomsa.
-The Forum ended with the annual political and economics update.
+The third Hadi Soesastro Policy Forum was held on 10 June 2015.
+Dr Stephen Grenville AO from the Lowy Institute for International Policy presented the 2015 lecture titled Deepening of the Indonesian financial sector.
+The lecture was followed by the launch of the 2014 Indonesia Update book The Yudhoyono presidency: Indonesia’s decade of stability and stagnation, edited by Edward Aspinall, Marcus Mietzner and Dirk Tomsa.
+The forum ended with the annual political and economics update.